 How to Build A Porch Roof - Important First Steps

-If your a homeowner, the roof of your house may look like the most convenient place to attach the roof for your porch.
+If you’re a homeowner, the roof of your house may look like the most convenient place to attach the roof for, your porch.
 But there are a couple of things that you want to consider ahead of time from a coding, safety, and quality perspective before you get started.
 Depending on what style roof you have in mind, the overall structural integrity of your porch roof could end up tied to the roof of your house.

 Limitations may come into play depending on the design of your roof, the angle you want for your porch roof, and any obstacles that you may have to work around.
 Here is a list of questions you want to answer before proceeding, like: